Home Detention Evaluation

-To support offenders to successfully complete their home detention sentence, DCS developed the Home Detention Integrated Support Services Program (HISSP), being delivered by OARS Community Transitions, in partnership with Red Cross.
+To support offenders to successfully complete their home detention sentence, DCS developed the Home Detention Integrated Support Services Program (HISSP), being delivered by OARS Community Transitions.
 HISSP provides individualised supports and services to offenders on home detention.

 In order to determine the potential impacts and improvements associated with these changes, DCS engaged the Social Policy Research Centre, University of New South Wales (UNSW), to undertake an independent evaluation of the changes to home detention in South Australia.